moudi85/Recommendation-system-Final-Project/README.md

 #### Songs Input

 ### Data Collection
 Using Spotify API, I acquired 10,000 data points from year 2018.
 I also obtained the audio features of that dataset, then I merged both data for the final dataframe.
 Of the total audio features, I decided to pick three features that have an impact on the mood of the user ( Danceability, Valence and Energy).
-I must note that this choice was based on a personal tatse and it might be different from person to perosn.
+They will be later used as my independent variables, in addition, to (Popularity).
+I must note that this choice was based on a personal taste and it might be different from person to perosn.

 ### Exploratory Data Analysis